SaharaRai/HangmanGame/README.md

 This game has been deployed at https://hangmangame-by-sahara.netlify.app/.
-Please have a play.
+Please have a play in your computer (not mobile responsive yet).

 # 1. About